Round Robin Scheduling with different arrival times

 Prerequisite: Round Robin Scheduling with arrival time as 0

-Round robin scheduling algorithm is used to schedule process fairly each job a time slot or quantum and the interrupting the job if it is not completed by then the job come after the other job which are arrived in the quantum time that make these scheduling fairly
+A round-robin scheduling algorithm is used to schedule the process fairly for each job a time slot or quantum and the interrupting the job if it is not completed by then the job come after the other job which is arrived in the quantum time that makes these scheduling fairly.

-- Round robin is variant of first come, first served scheduling
+- Round-robin is a variant of first come, first served scheduling

-- No priority, special importance given to any process or task
+- No priority, special importance is given to any process or task

 - RR scheduling is also known as Time slicing scheduling

-- Each process is served by CPU for a fixed time so priority is same for each one
+- Each process is served by CPU for a fixed time, so priority is the same for each one

 - Starvation does not occur because of its cyclic nature.

 - If we want to give some process priority, we cannot.

 How to compute these process requests:-

 - Check if any other process request has arrived.
 If a process request arrives during the quantum time in which another process is executing, then add the new process to the Ready queue

-- After quantum time has passed, check for any processes in Ready queue.
-If ready queue is empty continue current process.
-If queue not empty and current process is not complete, then add current process to the end of the ready queue.
+- After the quantum time has passed, check for any processes in the Ready queue.
+If the ready queue is empty then continue the current process.
+If the queue not empty and the current process is not complete, then add the current process to the end of the ready queue.

 - Take the first process from the Ready queue and start executing it (same rules)

 - Repeat all steps above from 2-5

 After all these we get the three times which are:

 - Completion Time: the time taken for a process to complete.